Neo-sk01/AirBnB_clone/README.md

 The AirBnB clone project is a multipart series that aims to guide us through the process of creating a complete web application.
 This first part focuses on the backend, particularly on creating a command-line interface to manage our application's data.
 The journey will cover:

-- The creation of a parent class (`BaseModel`) to handle initialization, serialization, and deserialization of future instances.
+- The creation of a parent class `BaseModel` to handle initialization, serialization, and deserialization of instances to come.
-- A simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> File.
+- A simple flow of serialization/deserialization: Instance -> Dictionary -> JSON string -> File.
-- Development of the classes used for AirBnB (User, State, City, Place, etc.) that inherit from `BaseModel`.
+- Develop classes used for AirBnB (User, State, City, Place, etc.) that inherit from `BaseModel`.
-- The implementation of the first abstracted storage engine of the project: File Storage.
+- The implementation of the storage engine of the project: File Storage.
-- Writing comprehensive unittests to ensure reliability and stability of our application.
+- Write comprehensive unittests for reliability and stability of my application.

 ## Features 🎉